 As service providers and clinicians, we benefit from a fresh perspective on our most challenging clinical cases and the analysis of well-trained eyes.
 Supporting people with Autism and FASD involves a specific set of skills and knowledge.
-It requires a person-centred approach that recognizes what may work for one person may not work for the next, as each person is unique.
+It requires a person-centered approach that recognizes what may work for one person may not work for the next, as each person is unique.
 Engaging with a CTRI Disability Support Consultant provides experienced analysis and discussion of your specific situation.
 Doing this in an environment that is respectful and collaborative not only contributes to one’s intervention skill set, but it moves us from frustration to hope.

 Consultation can take on numerous forms, including: